 Hot town, summer in the city

-In ninth grade, plunged into the epicenter of metropolitan life, I stood staring at what I hoped would be my future.
+In ninth grade, I stood staring at what I hoped would be my future.
 Actors, dressed in their finest black tie attire were departing from the 1987 Tony awards in New York City.
 I came to this place because my parents said yes to a field trip with my junior high school theater class.
 This particular point on our journey was unscripted.
-Luckily, one of our chaperones and unintended mentor of mine listened to his impromptu nature and took a throng of us two blocks over, where the Tony Awards were taking place.
-One of the legitimate attendees dropped a flyer.
-It was an invitation or perhaps a small poster for an after party reception.
-When I saw it fall to the ground, I seized it with the intention of placing it in my scrapbook alongside pictures of William Hurt, Swoozie Kurtz and John Lithgow arriving or departing from the awards.
-I can’t find it now.
+Luckily, one of our chaperones and unintended mentor of mine, listened to his impromptu nature and took a throng of us two blocks over, where the Tony Awards were taking place.
+Plunged into the epicenter of the New York theater elite, I felt an embrace of comfort.
+I looked down to be certain my feet were actually on the ground.
+There, in front of me on the sidewalk was a small promotional poster for an after party reception.
+I quickly bent down and seized the small flyer with the intention of placing it in my scrapbook alongside pictures of William Hurt, Swoozie Kurtz and John Lithgow arriving or departing from the awards.
+“Hot Town, Summer in the City,” was the party theme/headline.
+That double entendre, a Lovin’ Spoonful lyric, familiar enough to me, but a popular beat from a generation just older than my own, summed up the entire trip!
+It was a coming of age moment that formed my sense of purpose, my hope for the future and a confidence boost for my post high school plans.

 I’m uncertain why at this point, with this many years past and subsequent trips to NYC under my belt, I feel such a sense of nostalgia about this trip.
 Perhaps, It is because I feel myself drifting so far away from that initial dream.